AsumVictor/endiAPI/docs/NODEMAILER_SETUP.md

 ### TLS/SSL Errors

-If you encounter TLS errors:
+For TLS errors:

 ```bash
 EMAIL_TLS_REJECT_UNAUTHORIZED=false  # Only for development!
 ```

-**Warning:** Never use this in production unless you understand the security implications.
+**Warning:** Do not use this in production without understanding the security implications.

 ### Email Service Not Initialized

 The email service is initialized automatically when the server starts.
-If you see warnings:
+If warnings appear:

 1. Check that `EMAIL_ENABLED=true` in the `.env` file
 2. Ensure all required configuration variables are set